Trump Is Ginning Up a War With Iran While the Coronavirus Spreads Through the Military

 Trump, at least rhetorically, has so far sided with the hawks, tweeting on April 1: “Upon information and belief, Iran or its proxies are planning a sneak attack on U.S. troops and/or assets in Iraq.
 If this happens, Iran will pay a very heavy price, indeed!”

-Quite apart from the many other risks of ginning up a war with Iran, the health risks to our servicemen and women are unacceptably high.
+Quite apart from the many other risks of ginning up a war with Iran, the health risks to our service members are unacceptably high.
 Americans aren’t the only ones at a disadvantage right now.
 It’s time to step up diplomatic efforts to deal with our various crises and conflicts.
 Too bad we have so few diplomats.

+Update, April 2, 2020 at 4:39 p.m.: A Reuters correspondent is reporting that the Navy will relieve Capt.
+Brett Crozier, the commander of the USS Theodore Roosevelt who wrote the leaked letter, asking his superiors to deal more speedily with the pandemic spreading across his ship.
+The navy bosses are citing a “loss of confidence” in the captain for his presumptuousness.
+One wonders how many sailors, to say nothing of their anxious families, will lose confidence in the Navy.
+A truly responsible president or defense secretary should fire the admiral who made this decision—and replace him with Crozier.

+Correction, April 2, 2020: Due to a photo provider error, the caption for this piece’s photo misspelled the name of the Adriatic coast.
+This piece also originally misspelled Capt.
+Brett Crozier’s first name.

 Support our independent journalism